 and he will come to judge the living and the dead.

 WE believe in the Holy Spirit,

 the resurrection of the body,

 *catholic means "universal": all people in every time and place who affirm the Christian faith.

 We do not place any creed, or any doctrinal affirmation of faith, above Scripture in authority.
 Nor are they on an equal basis with Scripture.
 For 2 billion Christians, this creed expresses what the Church has agreed is the basic teaching of Scripture.
 Every single statement in this creed reflects what the Bible says or implies.
 The historic creeds are the most authoritative interpretation of what Scripture teaches about the bedrock of Christian faith.
-Our beliefs are founded on the Bible, framed by this universal confession of our historic faith, and further expressed through the historic distinctives of our affirmation of faith.
+Our beliefs are founded on the Bible, and framed by this universal confession of our historic faith.